Our objective: Realising child rights

 Any interventions aimed at a long-term positive impact on children's lives must contribute to realising and safeguarding their rights.
 This is the focus of our work, both in Germany and abroad.Learn more

 Kindernothilfe, German for “Supporting children in need,” has grown dramatically since 1959.
-Beginning with just five child sponsorships in India, our work now reaches 2 million children and youth in 31 countries on four continents.
-Ninety percent of Kindernothilfe’s funds are provided by approximately 245,000 donors.
-Around 75,000 of these donors support us through child sponsorships.
+Beginning with just five child sponsorships in India, our work now reaches almost 2 million children and youth in 31 countries on four continents.
+Ninety percent of Kindernothilfe’s funds are provided by tens of thousands of donors.
+Many of them support us through child sponsorships.
 As an international Christian child rights organisation, we see our work as part of the global ecumenical development collaboration.
 Kindernothilfe, headquartered in Germany, cooperates with Kindernothilfe organisations in Austria, Luxembourg and Switzerland.

 Kindernothilfe believes that children have a right to food and medical care.
 They have a right to have their voices and concerns heard and they have a right to quality education.
 Our work is focused on delivering long-term results.
 Kindernothilfe seeks to improve living conditions in a sustainable manner.
 Our child sponsorships are an effective form of support that makes a difference by creating a lasting impact in children’s lives.
 Kindernothilfe supports children in a holistic way by addressing needs and challenges in their environment.
 This could be helping a village develop economically or an entire slum area to improve.
 Our approach - helping people help themselves - overcomes dependence and strengthens self-reliance.